IlyasDeckers/proxysql-docker/README.md

 This is a container image for ProxySQL.
 It is meant to run alongside a PerconaXtraDB cluster and etcd.
 (Image following soon)

 ## Usage
+To start ProxySQL you will need PerconaXtraDB and etcd up and running on docker swarm.
+This images creates a proxy service to distribute requests to a database cluster.

+There are some scripts that you can run to provision you databases without loggin in to them.

+### Start the service

 ```shell
 docker service create --name mysql_cluster_proxy \
   --network app-network \                               #